 100 Ways to Help Others Even If You’re Not Rich

-Helping people isn’t just for those with millions in their bank accounts.
-Each and every one of us has something that we can offer to others.
-Be it your time, your knowledge, or your ability to crack some really good jokes – all of these can go a long way in making people’s lives a lot less hard.
-Just imagine how different the world would be if all of us strive to help one another.
+Every one of us has something that we can offer to others.
+Be it your time, your knowledge, or your ability to crack some excellent jokes – all of these can go a long way in making people’s lives much less challenging.
+Imagine how different the world would be if we all strive to help one another.

-If you’re wondering how you can serve others in your own little way, here are 100 ways to help others even if you’re not rich:
+If you’re wondering how you can serve others in your little way, here are 100 ways to help others even if you’re not rich:

 - Donate old clothes and shoes.